randdusing/cordova-plugin-bluetoothle/readme.md

 * service = The service's UUID
 * characteristic = The characteristic's UUID
 * value = Base64 encoded string
+* type = Set to "noResponse" to enable write without response, all other values will write normally.

 Value is a base64 encoded string of bytes to write.
 Use bluetoothle.bytesToEncodedString(bytes) to convert to base64 encoded string from a unit8Array.
 To write without response, set type to "noResponse".
 Any other value will default to write with response.
 Note, no callback will occur on write without response.